lesaux/ansible-kubeadm/README.md

 Currently either single master or ha-cluster of three masters is supported (You need either 1 or 3 nodes defined in the [masters] section of the hosts file.

+We use `groups['masters'] | length == 1 or 3` to determine if we are in the case of a ha setup or not.
+If you have 3 masters defined, then the logic for setting an ha cluster will kick in.

 When setup up a ha-cluster a prerequisite is to a have a load balancer fronting all three master nodes on port 6443, along with a dns record to resolve it.

 An example haproxy configuration to achieve this: